 Creating a Caring Classroom starts on the very first day of school.
-I think the most important thing a teacher can do that first week is to establish a warm and caring atmosphere in his or her classroom.
+One of the most important steps a teacher can take that first week is to establish a warm and caring atmosphere in his or her classroom.
 You’ll need to build an atmosphere of trust, where students can feel free to be themselves without worrying that classmates will make fun of them.
-At the same time, you’ll want to establish clear expectations for acceptable behavior right from the very beginning.
+At the same time, you’ll want to establish clear expectations for acceptable behavior right from the first day.

 Getting the school year off to a great start is essential, and what you do the first week of school will make all the difference.
 In How to Launch a Super School Year, I shared my top secrets for launching your best school year ever!
-Download the free Webinar Notes to learn more about the presentation, and then click HERE to sign up for a time to watch the replay!
+Be sure to download the free Webinar Notes before you watch it!

 Visit the Class Management Ideas page for a more complete description of each technique.